Objectives

 - Contribute to the understanding of mechanisms involved in liver fibrosis

-- Discover therapeutic targets for chronic liver diseases including non-alcoholic fatty liver disease (NAFLD).
+- Discover therapeutic targets for chronic liver diseases including metabolic dysfunction-associated steatotic liver disease (MASLD).

 - Develop in vitro models representative for human chronic liver disease